 Schema monitoring is enabled while creating or editing a data source.
 It runs every night by default but can be configured to a different frequency.
 Data Owners or Governors can edit the naming convention for newly detected data sources and the Schema Detection Owner from the schema project page after it has been enabled.

 Column detection is a part of schema monitoring, but can also be enabled on its own to detect the column changes of a select group of tables.
 Column detection monitors when columns are added or removed from a table and when column types are changed and updates those changes in the appropriate Immuta data source's data dictionary.

-See Create a Data Source for instructions on enabling column detection.
+See one of the create a data source tutorials for instructions on enabling column detection.